 Some roles may demand specialty certifications such as certified public accountant, certified fraud examiner, or certified internal auditor.
 Government jobs may also set minimum work experience requirements.
 Senior positions may require a master's degree in accounting and further experience.

-What Is Government Accounting Salary?
+What Is a Governmental Accountant's Salary?

 The Bureau of Labor Statistics (BLS) reports that accountants and auditors across all industries earned a median annual salary of $77,250 as of 2021.
 This figure includes accountants working in local, state, and federal government.